Classes in Lua

 end

-• but note how we’ve declared Cat:new with the special method syntax. we call the method like Cat:new(), which desugars to Cat.new(Cat), which means that the implicit self parameter is already the Cat table! thus, we can simplify the call to setmetatable, to remove the redundant reference to Cat:
+But note how we’ve declared Cat:new with the special method syntax.
+We call the function like Cat:new(), which is equivalent to Cat.new(Cat), which means that the implicit self parameter is the Cat table already!
+Thus, we can simplify the call to setmetatable, to remove the redundant reference to Cat.

 return setmetatable(cat, self)